J3TLA9/CRUD_REST_API/README.md

 # CRUD_REST_API
- This is a final project for IT6
+ This is a final project for IT6 by John Michael Relova

 CRUD REST API